-24. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality.
+24. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information in evaluating outputs in Business & Economics.
+However, they should not be used in any algorithmic or deterministic way for the evaluation of research quality; and they should only be used in borderline cases.